Indianapolis — The economic model of the custom-install business is changing, and the CEDIA Expo is changing with it.

-Some systems will be positioned as retrofit-friendly to expand the market beyond new homes; other systems will leverage the volume production of Ethernet and Web standards to move media-distribution and home-control systems further into the mainstream.
+Some of systems will be positioned as retrofit-friendly to expand the market beyond new homes; other systems will leverage the volume production of Ethernet and Web standards to move media-distribution and home-control systems further into the mainstream.

 One thing that doesn’t seem to be going away is the CEDIA Expo, which is bursting at the seams.
 The association will expand exhibit space to about 450,000 gross square feet from last year’s 426,000, largely by making “more efficient” use of hallways than it did last year and by turning a major ballroom previously used for classroom training into exhibit space, said Expo chairman Bill Skaer.
 More than 470 companies, up from last year’s 405, will exhibit, he said.

 As of mid-August, attendee preregistration numbers were running ahead of last year’s numbers, increasing the potential for attendance to exceed last year’s 22,500.

 Crowding will also afflict next year’s Indianapolis show, but in 2006 the show moves to larger facilities in Denver.